LineageOS/lineage_wiki/pages/libvirt-qemu.md

 ### Configure virtual machine sound

-Sound card model `AC97` (which is the default) is recommended.
+Prior to `lineage-24.0` branch, sound card model `AC97` (which is the default) is recommended.
 Other models might work too but may have issues.

+Since `lineage-24.0` branch, all the Intel models on the sound card list are supported.

 {% include alerts/important.html content="The `aarch64` architecture does not have a sound card added by default.
 You will have to add it manually." %}